Try the full membership for just 1€ — Start now →

 Practice makes perfect.
 Below is a great video that will also help you to learn the adjective endings.

-Summary of adjective Endings in German
+Summary of Adjective Endings in German

 1. Learn the table, but realize that you can derive the table from the definite article endings.